HaxePunk/HaxePunk/CONTRIBUTING.md

 ## Programming Guidlines

+_The following are guidlines on how to format the code you submit to HaxePunk.
+In the end just use good judgement and try to match the styling of the other classes._

 A space should be placed after `if`, `for`, `while`, and `switch`.
 No space before or after the parentheses.
 Statements within blocks should be indented using a tab.

 ```haxe